Penicillium digitatum: Human pathogenicity

 Species within the genus Penicillium do not generally cause disease in humans.
 However, being one of the most common producers of indoor moulds, certain species can become pathogenic upon long-term exposure, as well as for individuals who are immunocompromised or hyper-sensitized to certain parts of the fungus.
 Spores, proteolytic enzymes, and glycoproteins are amongst the components commonly reported as allergens in humans and animal models.
 Within this context, members of Penicillium have been associated with a variety of immunological manifestations such as Type 1 allergic responses, hypersensitivity pneumonitis (Type 3 responses), and immediate and delayed asthma.

-With respect to P. digitatum, this species is known to cause generalized mycosis in humans, although the incidence of such events is very low.
+With respect to P. digitatum, this species is known to cause a generalized fungal infection (mycosis) in humans, although the incidence of such events is very low.
 Various studies have also noted a presence of circulating antibodies to the extracellular polysaccharide of P. digitatum, in both human and rabbit sera.
 This presence is suggested to be due to the intake of contaminated fruits and/or breathing air contaminated with extracellular polysaccharide.
 In terms of allergy testing, P. digitatum is present in various clinical allergy test formulations, testing for allergy to moulds.
 There has been one case report identifying P. digitatum as the cause of a fatal case of pneumonia, via molecular methods.